loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/tenant-observability/README.md

 ## What This Demonstrates

 - each tenant vCluster gets its own local Grafana, Loki, and Prometheus
-- Promtail runs inside the tenant vCluster and reads logs through Central HostPath Mapper
+- the supported path uses Promtail plus Central HostPath Mapper for tenant log collection
 - the host Argo CD instance can manage add-ons inside imported tenant vClusters
 - multiple tenant vClusters on the same host cluster stay isolated because each vCluster has its own stack and local datasources

-Promtail is the default collector for this PoV.
-An optional Grafana Alloy scaffold is included under [scaffolds/](./scaffolds), but it is not wired in by default.
+Promtail is the collector used for the supported path.

 ## Host Prerequisites